-- Technological: What technologies enhance knowledge sharing and creation?
+- Technological: What technologies could enhance knowledge sharing and creation?

-- Organizational: What processes will best support ongoing knowledge capture?
+- Organizational: What processes would best support ongoing knowledge capture?

-- Ecological: How do our teams interact within the ecosystem of our organization?
+- Ecological: How do our teams already share knowledge within the ecosystem of our organization?

 - Cultural: How can our company culture facilitate and encourage knowledge sharing?

 Interruptions erode productivity.
-A UC Irvine study found it takes almost 25 minutes to fully resume a task after an unrelated interruption.
+A UC Irvine study found it takes more than 20 minutes to fully resume a task after an unrelated interruption.

 In the workplace, interruptions often stem from a lack of information.
-Whether it’s a Slack message or a direct trip to someone’s desk, people who can’t find answers will usually turn to their colleagues for help.
-Whoever offers it will need time to regroup after the interaction––time that could be better spent getting something done (or taking a real break).
+Whether it’s a Slack message or a trip to someone’s desk, people who can’t find answers will usually turn to their colleagues for help.
+Whoever offers it will need time to regroup after the interaction — time that could be better spent getting something done (or taking a real break).

 With a centralized knowledge management system in place, people find most answers on their own, enabling everyone to work more efficiently.

-Misunderstandings between colleagues can undo progress, breed resentments, and hurt customers.
-They can also hurt your bottom line.
-In a survey of 400 organizations, Holmes estimated employee misunderstandings cost a combined total of $37 billion.
+Misunderstandings between colleagues can undo progress, breed resentments, and hurt customers — which can also hurt your bottom line.
+In fact, a survey of 400 organizations by Holmes estimated that employee misunderstandings cost a combined total of $37 billion.